|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Seafoam Candy is a vintage treat that gets its name from its signature airy and bubbly appearance.
-This confection goes by several titles depending on your region.
+Seafoam candy is a vintage treat that gets its name from its signature airy and bubbly appearance.
+This confection goes by several other names as well, depending on your region.
 Some call it sponge candy, honeycomb, hokey pokey, fairy food, or cinder toffee.
 This sweet treat is not only filled with flavor from the caramelized sugars, but it provides plenty of texture and interest from the air bubbles created when baking soda combines with vinegar.
 This recipe uses brown sugar and dark corn syrup for an enhanced molasses flavor, but granulated sugar and light corn syrup can also be used.

 Seafoam candy can be enjoyed on its own or dipped in chocolate.
 It is also wonderful when crushed and sprinkled on top of ice cream or cakes, or just eaten out of hand.

 1 tablespoon white vinegar

 Gather the ingredients.

 Line a 9 x 13-inch baking pan with nonstick foil.
 Generously grease the foil with cooking spray.
 Set aside.

 Use an extra-large heavy saucepan.
 When the candy foams, it grows significantly in size and needs extra space.
 (Be on the safe side and use a pan that is larger than you anticipate.)